 At a hearing, the judge may not adhere to the same strict guidelines, but applicants must abide by rules and present evidence in a persuasive, straightforward, and complete manner to succeed.
 An experienced Marietta SSDI appeals lawyer can be tremendously helpful throughout the process.

-Whether filling out paperwork and meeting deadlines or arguing in front of the judge, an advocate who knows how to demonstrate eligibility for SSDI benefits could work to make your best case.
+Whether filling out paperwork and meeting deadlines or arguing in front of the judge, an advocate from our team who knows how to demonstrate eligibility for SSDI benefits could work to make your best case.
 Call now to discuss your situation.

 With offices in Alpharetta, Atlanta and Marietta, we provide legal assistance to people throughout Georgia and the Southeast in all matters of Social Security Disability Insurance (SSDI) and Supplemental Security Income (SSI).